Aggressive Defenders for the Accused

 Alabama carries harsh laws for all activities involving its controlled substances.
 Whether you are caught with marijuana, cocaine, heroin, or unauthorized prescription drugs, you will face a difficult criminal process.
 Due to the synthetic drug and opioid crisis in this country, Alabama prosecutors and courts vigorously seek convictions for drug offenses.

-Whether you are a student or faculty member at the University of Alabama or an individual in Jefferson, Blount, Bibb, Pickens, or Tuscaloosa County facing a drug charge, you will need the assistance of a skilled attorney as soon as possible.
+Whether you are a student or faculty member at the University of Alabama or an individual in Jefferson, Blount, Bibb, Fayette, Greene, Hale, Pickens, or Tuscaloosa Counties facing a drug charge, you will need the assistance of a skilled attorney as soon as possible.
 At The Glasscox Law Firm LLC, you will find legal representation of the highest caliber from a proven team of seasoned trial lawyers.
 Our Tuscaloosa drug crimes defense attorneys have 50 years of combined legal experience to put to work on your behalf.
 We know how prosecutors work in the local courts and can develop a legal strategy to fight back with a hard-hitting defense.

 Reach out to us at (205) 345-9537 to schedule your complimentary consultation today.